Call 911 for Emergencies.

 Carrying on a tradition that began in 1805, the Fayetteville Police Department works to protect the citizens of Fayetteville.
 We have over 430 sworn law enforcement personnel and over 180 non-sworn staff members with three districts.

-The Policing Team provides police services, in partnership with the community, in order to identify neighborhood quality of life issues and provide appropriate response by police and other service providers that lead to crime and disorder.
+The Policing Team provides police services, in partnership with the community, in order to identify neighborhood quality of life issues and provide an appropriate response by police and other service providers that lead to crime and disorder.

 The Fayetteville Police Department is more than just an agency, we’re a family.
 With a rigorous training academy, a lifelong bond is formed between trainees.
 The time spent together day in and day out builds camaraderie between our officers.